Galbi3000/TS3Monitor-M5StickC/README.md

 Planned features in comming updates:
 - Dual core functionality to make the display and WiFi routines run on different cores.
 - Screen off timer to save power.
 To wake up on button press or client number update from the server.
+- A battery status indicator in the display.

 How to use:
 - Open up the Arduino IDE and chose from the file menu "Open..."